ecrosstexas/ecrosstexas.com-excellent/src/posts/2023-03-25-brad-isbel.md

 ---
 Enjoyed breakfast with [@ChortlesWeakly](https://twitter.com/ChortlesWeakly) this morning talking [Presbycast](https://presbycast.libsyn.com), the PCA, and food.
 Y’all will need to encourage him to do a [#PresbycastEats](https://twitter.com/hashtag/PresbycastEats?src=hashtag_click) review of Whataburger.

-{% imagePlaceholder "./src/assets/photos/IMG_5834.jpeg", "Eric and Brad Isbell", "Whataburger for the win" %}
+{% eleventyImage "./src/assets/photos/IMG_5834.jpeg", "Eric and Brad Isbell", "Whataburger for the win" %}